bcostoff/SimpleForms/README.md

 Please note that this script only works if both the table name and unique primary id have the same prefixed name.
 See below for example:

-Table Name -> user
-Unique Primary Id -> user_id
+Table Name = user   WHERE  Unique Primary Id = user_id

 or

-Table Name -> locations
-Unique Primary Id -> locations_id
+Table Name = locations   WHERE   Unique Primary Id = locations_id